 What is OWASP and the OWASP Top 10?

 The Open Web Application Security Project (OWASP) is a non-profit organization dedicated to providing unbiased, practical information about application security.
-The OWASP Top 10 represents a broad consensus on the most critical web application security flaws.
-The errors on this list occur frequently in web applications, are often easy to find, and easy to exploit.
-They are dangerous because they will frequently allow attackers to completely take over your software, steal data, or prevent your software from working at all.
+The OWASP Top 10 Web Application Security Risks was updated in 2017 to provide guidance to developers and security professionals on the most critical vulnerabilities that are commonly found in web applications, which are also easy to exploit.
+These 10 application risks are dangerous because they may allow attackers to plant malware, steal data, or completely take over your computers or web servers.

 Meeting OWASP Compliance Standards is the First Step Toward Secure Code